[Photo story] The Dixie Mission during WWII: First contact between the US and the CCP

 In March 1947, the Nationalist army prepared for a large-scale attack on Yan'an, and the last of the Dixie Mission left in Yan'an were told to leave immediately.
 This officially ended the cooperation between the US Army and the CCP.
 During this time, the sporadic armed conflicts between the KMT and CCP rapidly escalated to full-blown civil war.

-The members of the Dixie Mission who returned to the US also took with them many personal photos, notes, and writings from Yan'an, as well as Dixie Mission reports, which joined the archives of the US Department of Defence.
+The members of the Dixie Mission who returned to the US also took with them many personal photos, notes, and writings from Yan'an, as well as Dixie Mission reports, which joined the archives of the US Department of Defense.
 All of these are important records of the Allies fighting shoulder to shoulder during World War II, and valuable historical research material.